 While there may still be a couple weeks left of small game season in Tennessee, most hunters are in hibernation until spring.
 Taking care of and storing hunting gear in the meantime is important to make sure your clothes, calls, and rifles stay in good condition.
 Check out these tips to help you keep your gear hunting-season ready.

 Whether you have a lot of gear or just not enough space to store it in your home, Just Store It! has a variety of storage unit options to keep your hunting gear safe.
-Contact us if you’re interested in reserving a storage unit and we can find the best sized space for you.
+Contact us if you’re interested in reserving a storage unit and we can find the best size storage unit for you.

 Before packing your gear away, take an inventory of any damaged equipment.
 This includes clothing, harnesses, treestands, and other gear.
 Inspect items for tears, fading, normal wear, and whether zippers, straps, and clips work the way they’re supposed to.

-The end of the hunting season is a great time to do this, too, because many outdoor retailers have end-of-season sales.
+The end of the hunting season is a great time to do this, as many outdoor retailers have end-of-season sales.
 Take advantage of reduced prices and upgrade your worn-down gear.

 Wash and Dry Hunting Clothes

-It’s important that your hunting clothes don’t pick up any extra scents in the off-season so they’re ready for the woods come springtime.
+It’s important that your hunting clothes do not pick up any extra scents in the off-season so they’re ready for the woods come springtime.
 When you wash your hunting clothes, it’s important to use baking soda or scent-eliminating detergents rather than a regular detergent.

-Prepare your washer beforehand, too, by running a cycle with washing machine cleaner, and then a cycle with just water.
+Prepare your washer beforehand by running a cycle with washing machine cleaner, and then a cycle with just water.
 This will prevent any aroma from past laundry loads from clinging to your hunting gear.

 If possible, hang your hunting clothes to air dry.
 This will keep the fabric in better condition and prevent it from absorbing any scents in the dryer.
 If air drying isn’t an option, though, try using scent-eliminating dryer sheets.